What is the “Business Purpose Only” Hardship License?

 Individuals who cannot afford an attorney and are not eligible for a waiver review hearing should still request the formal review hearing so that they can obtain the 42 day driving permit.

-If you can afford a private attorney willing to fight to invalidate the suspension, your attorney will demand the formal review hearing within the 10 days after your arrest (and you do NOT need to be present).
+If you can afford a private attorney willing to fight to invalidate the suspension, your attorney will demand the formal review hearing within 10 days after your arrest (and you do NOT need to be present).

 How do I Apply for a Hardship License?